xschul/IMAProxy/README.md

 ### Integrated modules

-Modules are easy to integrated and easy to remove (just remove their calls in the proxy.py file).
+Modules are easy to integrate and easy to remove (just remove their calls in the proxy.py file).

 * Sanitize emails and keep a copy in a Quarantine folder using the [PyCIRCLeanMail](https://github.com/CIRCL/PyCIRCLeanMail)
 * Forward emails to [MISP](https://github.com/misp)